 11. Listen to the body.

 I’ve been a jade egg practitioner for almost ten years.
-As a survivor of sexual abuse, I found the practice allowed me to gently connect with my body and sexuality in a way that talk therapy did not.
-(While survivors of sexual trauma should also spend time with qualified therapists to help their healing process, there is no substitute for a daily, embodied self-practice, done in a safe way that brings you a sense of healing and connection.)
-I’ve experienced so much self-love, sexual pleasure, and joy in my own practice.
+I’ve experienced so much self-love and sexual joy in my own practice.
 I’ve seen so many women experience the same.
 Thousands of women have used this incredible system to help replace sexual shame and self-hate with loving acceptance, and to connect to their vaginas.
 Many cry during their first practice because they’ve never connected with their own body in such a present, loving, and empowering way.

-12. Women are making huge strides to claim their sexuality, their pussies, and their pleasure with pride.
+12. Women are making huge strides to claim their sexuality and their pussies, with pride.

 This is the time for women to claim their sexuality and to redefine how they live and love in their own bodies, according to their own choices.
 The jade egg practice is uniquely suited to support us, and it ought to be celebrated and embraced.